asmaafawzy/NUnit-DataDriven-tests-from-Excel-files/README.md

      if (!File.Exists(xslLocation))
         throw new Exception(string.Format("File name: {0}", xslLocation), new FileNotFoundException());
 ```
-  # 2)
-  - After getting the path we need to be able to read the file and get the data from it, so we have to open a connection through `OleDb`    `which is an API designed by Microsoft, allows accessing data from a variety of sources in a uniform manner.` Now we opened the           connection and will start reading the file row by row then add the row in our list.
+  2) After getting the path we need to be able to read the file and get the data from it, so we have to open a connection through `OleDb``which is an API designed by Microsoft, allows accessing data from a variety of sources in a uniform manner.` Now we opened the connection and will start reading the file row by row then add the row in our list.
   - See the code below:

 ```c#
  public class ExcelReader
         {